University Alliance Stockholm Trio

 “We want to show the potential of this cooperation and how the strengthening of the overall academic environment in Stockholm will benefit the city, the region and Sweden,” says Sigbritt Karlsson, President of KTH.

-The Stockholm trio is led by a Steering Committee consisting of the university's presidents and university directors:
+University Alliance Stockholm Trio is led by a Steering Committee consisting of the university's presidents and university directors:

 - Ole Petter Ottersen, President of Karolinska Institutet